 The other disease which we have to point out that actually threatens both the gorilla population and man as well as Ebola

-Besides diseases gorillas also hurt by snares which are set by poachers and these usually cause gorillas to develop wounds if it even gets a chance to free itself from the snare grips.
+Besides diseases, gorillas are also hurt by snares that are set by poachers and these usually cause gorillas to develop wounds if they even get a chance to free themselves from the snare grips.

 Yes gorillas are closely related to humans in many ways and here are some of these ways

 These great apes are herbivores and they spend a great deal amount of their time following a strict vegetarian diet which typically consists of large quantities of flowers, leaves, fruit, and bamboo roots, shoots vines, shrubs.

-However, it is believed these gorillas are 6 times stronger than man.
-The gorillas are armed with strong canine teeth and these can deliver a strong bite which is believed to around 13000psi (pounds per square inch) which is double than that of a lion or great white shark.
+However, it is believed these gorillas are 6 times stronger than men.
+The gorillas are armed with strong canine teeth and these can deliver a strong bite which is believed to be around 13000 psi (pounds per square inch) which is double that of a lion or great white shark.